Moving to the Banbury area..... What is it like?

 BROUGHTON

-BROUGHTON is a relatively small village lying approximately 2.5 miles west of Banbury.
+Broughton is a relatively small village lying approximately 2 miles west of Banbury.
 Within the village there is a public house.
 There is a primary school in nearby North Newington and the famous Broughton Castle lies on the outskirts of the village.
 Bloxham village which is in the catchment area for The Warriner School is approximately one mile distance away and has excellent daily amenities.

 BYFIELD

-BYFIELD is a particularly well served village lying almost equidistant between the towns of Daventry and Banbury.
+Byfield is a particularly well served village lying almost equidistant between the towns of Daventry and Banbury.
 Within the village there is a primary school and nursery, a Post Office and stores, a petrol station, public house, Parish Church, Doctor's surgery and various sports facilities.
-There is a regular daily bus service to Banbury and Daventry.
+There is a regular daily bus service to Banbury and Daventry (supported until 27th August 2022, future provision subject to a Local Authority review).
 The nearby market towns of Daventry and Banbury provide more specialised requirements.
 Communication is good with access to the M40 (J11) Banbury about 11 miles and M1 (J16) Northampton about 12 miles, train services from Banbury to London Marylebone (from about 51 minutes).
 Sporting activities in the area include golf at Staverton and Hellidon; indoor sports complexes at Banbury and Daventry; horse racing at Towcester, Warwick and Stratford-Upon-Avon; motor racing at Silverstone; and theatre at Stratford-Upon-Avon and Oxford.

 CHACOMBE